s1gr1d/guide.css-grid-examples/README.md

 Following code creates a 2x2 grid with green items.
 A grid container always **behaves like a block display element**, filling 100% of the available width.
 After declaring the grid-template properties, the grid gets filled with the children of the container.

 The **length unit `fr` (fraction)** behaves like the `flex-grow` factor in flexbox and slices the grid up into proportional columns or rows.
-You could also define the columns/rows in this example with  `25%` percent each, but this has two issues: we have to calculate the amount of percent by ourselves and by adding a `grap` we get problems with overflow, as our grid gets wider as `100%`.
+You could also define the columns/rows in this example with  `25%` percent each, but this has two issues: we have to calculate the amount of percent by ourselves and by adding a `gap` we get problems with overflow, as our grid gets wider as `100%`.

 ```html
 <div class="container">